 Because of the pandemic, there are more premier retail locations available now than there have been in 50 years.

 Cozumel Mexico, with a local population of only 100,000 people, continues to thrive as the world’s top cruising destination, boasting nearly 3.5 million passenger visits in 2019.

 State of the Cruise Industry

-In the previous year, we saw another record of 25.8 million global ocean cruise passengers—a 4.5 percent continued growth rate over the previous year of 24.7 million.
+In 2019 before COVID, we saw another record of 25.8 million global ocean cruise passengers—a 4.5 percent continued growth rate over the previous year of 24.7 million.
 Coupled with an annual occupancy percentage again exceeding 100 percent, this passenger growth shows sustained consumer interest in cruising and an industry where demand continues to outpace supply.
-In fact, demand for cruising has increased 20.5 percent in the last five years.
+In fact, demand for cruising has increased 20.5 percent in the five years preceding COVID.

 The industry also continues to grow by becoming more global in both itineraries and passenger sourcing, but the Caribbean again headlined the industry’s success.
 It accounted for more than a third (35.4 percent) of the global deployment capacity market share.
 Plus, the region’s yields and ticket pricing continue to increase, aided by a strong U.S. economy and consumer sentiment.

 As the market returns after disruptions caused by COVID-19, it is poised to reach new heights and break more records as it did after 9/11 and the 2008 global, financial market collapse.
 There are forecasted of 27.2 million sailing the oceans on FCCA and CLIA member cruise lines upon market return.

 Driven by nine new oceangoing vessels with 32,000 berths and an investment of $7.4 billion launched in 2019, the record passengers will have the world as their gangway, with nearly 1,000 ports.
 They will also hail from around the world, with growth in source markets like China.